6 Foods to Avoid When You Have Dry Mouth

 Dental Care for Dry Mouth in Sun Lakes, Arizona

 Dry mouth allows plaque to thrive, no matter what type of diet you eat.
 In order to keep your teeth healthy when you have dry mouth, you must visit the dentist regularly for professional cleanings to keep bacteria under control.
-Drs.
-Saba and Romanin in Sun Lakes can help you prevent long term damage from dry mouth with gentle cleanings and other preventative services.
+Dr. Saba and Associates in Sun Lakes can help you prevent long term damage from dry mouth with gentle cleanings and other preventative services.
 Call us at 480-895-2111 today to schedule an appointment.

 Images used under creative commons license – commercial use (1/12/2023).
 Photo by Kampus Production on Pexels